gabrielgt/EvergineDocs/manual/graphics/postprocessing_graph/custom_postprocessing_graph.md

 # Custom Postprocessing graph
 ---

 This section, it is explained how to create your custom postprocessing graph.
-This can be useful for creating and test no available effects in the default postprocessing graph.
+This could be useful if you want to create and test effects that are not available in the default postprocessing graph.

 ## Example

-For this example, we are going to create a simple filter that renders only the red component of the image.
+For this example, we are going to create a simple filter that renders only the red component of input render.

 First, create a compute effect from the [**Assets Details panel**](../../evergine_studio/interface.md):